Efficient Code Analysis via Graph Representation Learning-Guided Large Language Models: Experiment Details

 \subsubsection{Explanation and LLM Review}

-To support human-interpretable analysis, we apply \texttt{GNNExplainer} on the trained graph classifier to extract salient subgraphs that contribute most to the prediction.
-Based on the learned importance mask, we extract a subset of high-salience edges and their associated context.
+To support human-interpretable analysis, we apply a mask-based graph explainer to the trained classifier to obtain edge-level salience scores that indicate which code relations contribute most to the prediction.
+We then construct an attention subgraph by retaining the top-ranked edges (and their associated local context) under a fixed budget, resulting in a compact, high-signal representation of the original call graph.

 These extracted subgraphs are submitted to a large language model for semantic judgment.
 Each LLM response returns a structured output containing a verdict, reasoning, and possible mitigation.
 This procedure allows us to incorporate symbolic reasoning and external knowledge into the evaluation of structural malicious patterns.